-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel Not Included in NOI 12 updating/revising as necessary, to eliminate structural elements or the discharge of pollutants at levels that cause or contribute to exceedances of applicable water Part I.C.1.d.(ii) - The primary controls for this DO Program are the NDC Outfall Grade Control Structures Modification Project and Embayment Grading Project.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule Not Included in NOI 12 updating/revising as necessary, to eliminate structural elements or the discharge of pollutants at levels that cause or contribute to Part I.C.1.d.(ii) - The primary controls for this DO Program are the NDC Outfall Grade Control Structures Modification Project and Embayment Grading Project.
 The water quality improvement goal for the NDC Outfall Grade Control Structures Modification Project is to improve maintenance operations, thereby improving efficiency of sediment, trash and debris removal due to better access and improved geometry.
 The NDC Embayment Regrading Project, as discussed above, removes the constant hydraulic connection between the Rio Grande and the NDC Bathtub/Outfall.
 These improvement projects provide control measures to mitigate conditions that cause or contribute to exceedances of applicable DO WQSs.
 In addition to the NDC Outfall and Embayment Projects, AMAFCA will continue to install stormwater quality structures within the watershed.
-AMAFCA plans, designs, and builds regional stormwater BMPs throughout the watershed to help eliminate the discharge of pollutants that cause or contribute to exceedances of applicable water quality structures within the orgoing controls of the Rio Grande.
-Pollutant source reduction strategies, such as public education and encouragement of Gl/LID, are also part of the ongoing controls for this Program.
-AMAFCA actively participates in the MRGSQT, which organizes and leads public education, outreach, involvement, and participation activities which relate to this Program. structural BMPs (regional water quality structures) throughout the MRG watershed. • AMAFCA will continue to contribute and participate in the MRGSQT which provides public education, outreach, and participation opportunities related to stormwater date Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern Not Included in NOI 13 temperature in the North Diversion Channel (NDC) Embayment until the data indicate the discharge does not exceed applicable DO water quality standards in waters of the United States.
-This coincides with the requirements in Part I.C.3.a.(ii).(a) , the revised strategy shall include: A. A Monitoring Plan describing all procedures necessary to continue conducting continuous monitoring of DO and temperature in the NDC Embayment and at 1 location in the Rio Grande downstream of the mouth of the NDC within the action area (e.g., Central Bridge).
+AMAFCA plans, designs, and builds regional stormwater BMPs throughout the watershed to help eliminate the discharge of pollutants that cause or contribute to exceedances of applicable water quality standards for DO in waters of the Rio Grande.
+Pollutant source reduction strategies, such as public education and encouragement of GI/LID, are also part of the ongoing controls for this Program.
+AMAFCA actively participates in the MRGSQT, which organizes and leads public education, outreach, involvement, and participation activities which relate to this Program. (regional water quality structures) throughout the MRG watershed. • AMAFCA will continue to contribute and participate in the MRGSQT which provides public education, outreach, and participation 1 year from permit effective date Dec.
+22, 2015 Not Included in NOI 13 North Diversion Channel (NDC) Embayment until the data indicate the discharge does not exceed applicable DO water quality standards in waters of the United States.
+This coincides with the requirements in Part I.C.3.a.(ii).(a), the revised strategy shall include: A. A Monitoring Plan describing all procedures necessary to continue conducting continuous monitoring of DO and temperature in the NDC Embayment and at 1 location in the Rio Grande downstream of the mouth of the NDC within the action area (e.g., Central Bridge).
 B. A Quality Assurance and Quality Control (QA/QC) Plan describing all standard operating procedures, quality assurance and quality control plans, maintenance and implementation schedules that will assure timely and accurate collection and reporting of water temperature, DO, oxygen saturation, and flow.
-The QA/QC plan should - Rio Grande at US 550 Bridge in Bernalillo - Rio Grande at Sandia Pueblo Boundary (just above the confluence with the NDC outfall) - Rio Grande at Central Ave.
-Bridge - Rio Grande at the Isleta Dam Note - sonde locations may change based on the results and program needs as deploy sondes in the most appropriate locations to provide continuous DO and temperature monitoring.
+The QA/QC plan Note - sonde locations may change based on the results and program needs as well as river sondes in the most appropriate locations to provide continuous DO and temperature monitoring.
 AMAFCA will continue following the standard operating procedures, quality assurance plans, maintenance, and implementation schedules that are in place for the sonde monitoring.
 AMAFCA will continue to pursue, as applicable, data collection and reporting improvements to this program.
-AMAFCA will continue to provide Isleta Pueblo with date Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation : Engineering Intern, Oiler/WQT
+AMAFCA will continue to provide Isleta Pueblo with access to the date